thdaemon/pixiv-novel-saver/README.md

 A script to save your loved novels to local disk.

-**Thanks to the authors for their creativity!**
+**Thanks to the authors for their creativity!
+And be sure to respect the author's work!**

 **This tool is designed to help save our favorite novels locally so that they can be read on a variety of devices.
-Please DO NOT distribute the novels until you have permission from the author.**
+Please NEVER distribute the novels until you have permission from the author.**

 ## Usage: